darshanip/one2n/README.md

-# One2N: EC2 Instance with S3 Bucket Access on AWS
+# One2N: S3 Bucket Listing

 This project demonstrates how to provision an **EC2 instance** on **AWS** that interacts with an **S3 bucket**.
 The EC2 instance is configured with **IAM roles and policies** that grant access to a specific S3 bucket for reading and writing data.